 Each Wikipedia article about an organism which has a GBIF-property in Wikidata will now display an embedded occurrence map, showing where all of the species within that taxon (of any level) are known to be found.
 This is a very useful augmentation for Wikipedia articles describing organisms, such as eg. the Trogon bird family.

-When we fullscreen the map (this is not required, but useful) and open up the map layers, we can create a map with much more information, besides the GBIF occurrences map.
-The user can control layer activation and layer opacity.
+When you fullscreen the map (this is not required, but useful) and open up the map layers, you can compose a map with much more information, besides the GBIF occurrences map.
+The user can control layer-activation and layer-opacity.

 The current available layers are:

 30-year (1961-1990) average climate data from the IPCC for each month of the year: mean/min/max temperature, precipitation and windspeeds. [ Note: Currently missing is a way to select months of the year in the climate data.
 The default month is currently set to "June". ]